jlitte7/KingSeat/README.md

     - Tap top half of player area to increment score (+1)
     - Tap bottom half of player area to decrement (-1)
     - No instruction text, just pure scoring interface
+  - **Scoreboard 3 (Tournament Mode)**: Combines tap mode layout with bag counters overlay
+    - Large score displays with team names
+    - Compact bag counter overlays in corners (In/On buttons)
+    - Used in TossOff tournament matches for optimal visibility and control
   - **Mode Toggle**:
     - Switch from Bags Mode to Tap Mode with "Tap Mode" button in Bags Mode header
     - Switch from Tap Mode back to Bags Mode with "Bags" button in Tap Mode header
-  - **Alternative Scoreboard Design (Scoreboard 3)**: Saved for future use - combines tap mode layout with bag counters overlay
-    - Code preserved in git history (commit before latest changes to TapScoreboardScreen.tsx)
-    - Can be restored if needed for future features
 - **Landscape Mode Support**: Both scoreboard modes detect landscape orientation automatically
   - Player names displayed above scores in landscape (Player 1 / Player 2)
   - Player names displayed below scores in portrait